prrao87/nlp-checklist/README.md

-# Behavioral testing for NLP models: Checklist
+# Behavioural testing for NLP models: Checklist

-This repo shows how to build a behavioral testing workflow for NLP models using the [Checklist library](https://github.com/marcotcr/checklist).
+This repo shows how to build a behavioural testing workflow for NLP models using the [Checklist library](https://github.com/marcotcr/checklist).
 Some of the models compared include FastText, BERT, DistilBERT and ALBERT.